idsla/Scarlet-PETs/swift-pets-dev/centralized_solution/README.md

   - `model2.py`

-Following shows in training phase, what PNS and banks do
+Following shows in the training phase, what PNS and banks do

 1. 1st STEP:
    - PNS joins Banks account level data and computes flag-based feature (which is `1` if the beneficiary/ordering is invalid or flagged)